 Click on section titles below to find out more information about the application process:

-We will register your application once we have received the proof of identification and address requested.
-If anything is not provided, we will return the form to you telling you what we need.
+Dependent on the band you are placed in, we will register your application once we have received the proof of identification and address requested.
+If anything is not provided, we will contact you to tell you what we need.
 The documents we can accept are:

 You will need to provide one form of photographic proof of your identity for you, your partner and any other person over 16 included on your application.
 This would normally be a passport or a photo driving licence.
 You will also need to give us at least one other form of identification for every person on the application.